 I sold all my stuff and moved to Auckland, New Zealand in December of 2016 because I fell in love with a Kiwi I met in Austin, Texas two years before.
 That’s the very quick version of how I wound up here at the bottom of the world.

 I miss people a lot.
 But every day it’s a little less.
 This makes me happy in that I feel like I’m getting more comfortable here.
 But it also makes me sad because I feel like all those people who were such a big important part of my life for so many years will one day be little more than a memory.
 Flights to and from New Zealand ain’t cheap.
 And two girlfriends just had, or soon will have, their first baby.
 As happy as I am for them I also have that super selfish thought of “Now they’ll never have the time or money to come down here!”
 So I worry that one day the life I had in Austin will only be a memory, all the ties there will dissolve over time.
-But I guess that’s how everything goes in this weird and wacky ever-changing world, right?
+But I guess that’s how everything goes in this world right?
+Most things eventually just become a memory.

 I’m happy here.
 I love my man.
 He’s got a better heart than anyone I’ve ever met and is certainly a better person than I am.
 He takes good care of me, accepts my constant need for hugs and kisses and affirmation, he makes me burst out laughing countless times a day, and I can fart in front of him and not even care.